May 16th-22nd, 2020

 Volunteers are the backbone of the Safe Boating Awareness Week Campaign at the local level.
 The materials that are available on this site are ideal for use in

 - Approaching your local Community Newspaper, Television or Radio stations requesting that the materials be included in their publication or broadcast content.
-(A Volunteer E-Guide is also available on the CSBC site to guide volunteers every step of the way in their media contact efforts.)

 - Incorporating into your organization’s member newsletters, press releases and customer outreach communications.